matthew-tfs/mjcb.io/content/publications/00002-building-a-certificate-authority-in-windows-server-2019.md

 * Updated the page size of the guide to letter, which makes it easier to print the guide if needed.
 * Updated the title page of the guide to differentiate it from the [Practical Guide to PKI with Windows Server - First Edition](/publications/practical-guide-to-pki-with-windows-server-first-edition/) book.

 This is not a second edition or version 2.0 of the guide, it is a small quality of life update.
-I do not plan on updating this guide again since Windows Server 2019 is getting older and AD CS will not receive any major updates on that Operating System.
+I do not plan on updating this guide again since Windows Server 2019 is getting older and AD CS will not receive any major updates on that operating system.

 ### Additional Materials ###